AishwaryaKaranth/final-year-project/lit_survey_draft.md

 The categories for the classification of galaxies based on the morphological features are Elleptical,Spiral,Irreuglar.
 In [9],A variant of residual networks (ResNets) for galaxy morphology classification was proposed here.
 The dataset was used from galaxy Zoo dataset.
 The categories of galaxies in the classificaton task were 5 classes namely completely round smooth, in-between smooth, cigar-shaped smooth, edge-on and spiral.
 In [10],In this paper Decision trees and Random Forest are used.
 Random Forest gave the highest percentages.Reliable models were used here to distinguish between spiral galaxies, elliptical galaxies or star/unknown galactic objects.(Ameena)
+- The Universe has billions of galaxies and studying them gives insights into how the matter in the universe is organized on large scales.
+Studying the classification of these galaxies also give insights into answers to fundamental questions like the origin of the universe.
+In [16], classification is done by considering 13 galaxy parameters measured by machine(ESO-LV) and is classified into five types(E, S0, Sa+Sb, Sc+Sd and Irr).
+In [19], they have classified images of radio galaxies based on morphology.
+They have considered the case of Fanaroff-Riley(FR) class of radio galaxies and bent-tailed morphology.
+In [20], Hubble's classification scheme to classify the galaxies.

 ## Methodology
 ### Dataset